weaversa/cryptol-course/labs/Language/Basics.md

 `5`).
 For the next set of exercises, you'll be asked to type some variables monomorphically, that is, you shouldn't need any curly braces or `=>` symbols when you specify the types.
-That's all stuff that's gone over later on in this section.
+That's all stuff that's covered later in this section.

 **EXERCISE**: Fill in *any valid monomorphic* type for each of the values below.
 Some will have multiple correct answers.
-Once done, reload this file to check that you've gotten them correct.
+Once done, `:reload` this file to check that you've gotten them correct.

 ```
 varType10 = 0x1234